giros-dit/yang-to-ngsi-ld/README.md

 ![DescriptiveNDT-Arch-DataMaterialization](resources/images/DescriptiveNDT-Arch-DataMaterialization.png)

 ### Descriptive NDT prototype implementation
 The implementation of this *Descriptive NDT* architecture is mainly based on the use of the OpenAPI Specification (OAS) compatible with the NGSI-LD API [6].
 The OAS allows modeling the NDT data schemas, as well as generate a client library with programmable code that makes use of the NGSI-LD API and the generated schemas for instantiating the resulting NDT data.
-The related programming code is implemented in Python, a language that also facilitates the libraries (e.g., *pyang* [7], *yangtools* [8], and *pydantic* [9]) to parse the YANG Modeled Data to complete the mapping process to NGSI-LD Modeled Data.
+The related programming code is implemented in Python, a language that also facilitates the main libraries (e.g., *pyang* [7] and *pydantic* [8]) to parse the YANG modeled data to complete the mapping process to NGSI-LD modeled data and also to instantiate the NDT data.

 ![YANG-to-NGSI-LD-translation](resources/images/YANG-to-NGSI-LD-translation.png)